SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 `const perfect = new Instrument([100, 133.333, 150])` will create an instrument with only 3 tones, 100 Hz, and two more tones, perfect fourth and perfect fifth in [just intonation](https://en.wikipedia.org/wiki/Just_intonation).

-The second parameter, `tonalSystem`, is used even when an array of fixed frequency values --- for the implementation of the property `transposition`.
-If this argument is not specified, it is assumed to the length of this array.
+The second parameter, `tonalSystem`, is used even when an array of fixed frequency values is used --- this is important for the implementation of the property `transposition`.
+If this argument is not specified, it is assumed to be the length of this array.

-Method `play(on, index)` starts (if `on==true`) or stops (if `on==false`) the damps of a tone of specified `index`.
-Starting of damping is never instantaneous, it is defined by the gain envelope and damping sustain parameter.
+Method `play(on, index)` starts (if `on==true`) or stops (if `on==false`) the damps of a tone of the specified `index`.
+The dumping start is never instantaneous, it is defined by the gain envelope and damping sustain parameter.
 The timing is limited by some minimal values.

 Properties: `volume` (0 to 1), `sustain` (time in seconds) and `transposition` (in the units of logarithmic equal divisions of octave, depending on the `tonalSystem` argument of the `Instrument` constructor).
 The property `frequencies` is read-only, it returns the array representing current frequency set.